 - Point the DNS name to the server you want.

-- Send a mail to firstname.lastname@example.org with the IP / hostname pair you want to be mapped.
+- Send a mail to firstname.lastname@example.org with the IP/hostname pair you want to be mapped.
 Also send the UUID on the virtual machine it should be mapped to.
-You do not need to send mail if the floating IP is moved to another machine, as long as the domain info for the floating IP still is correct.
+You do not need to send a mail if the floating IP is moved to another machine, as long as the domain info for the floating IP still is correct.

 - When you no longer need the mapping, please contact email@example.com so we can remove the reverse DNS entry.